-Who?
-Maine Windjammer Association
+Where to book: Maine Windjammer Association

-When?
-End of May to October
+When to travel: End of May to October

-5. Glacier Bay National Park, Alaska
+Glacier Bay National Park, Alaska Cruise

 Cruise ships can glide through the fjords, providing a good view of ice walls, tidewater glaciers and snow-capped mountains.
 Glacier Bay has more active calving glaciers than anywhere else in the world and the sound is thunderous when ice splits off and plunges into the sea.

 This unique ecosystem is home to humpback whales, Pacific white-side dolphins, orcas, sea lions and more.
 Sure, it can be chilly in Alaska, but passengers can watch this splendor from a deck chair, warmed by a thick blanket and hot cup of chocolate.

-When?
-May through September
+When to travel: May through September

-6. French Riviera
+French Riviera Cruise

 Mediterranean cruises visit key ports along the French Riviera, including Nice, Cannes and Monaco.
 A favorite stop is the small town of Villefranche, France.
 Luxury cruise ships drop anchor in the town’s deep harbor, and tender boats ferry passengers to shore.

-Who?
-Disney Cruise Line, Windstar Cruises, Holland America, Cruise Maritime Voyages
+Where to book: Disney Cruise Line, Windstar Cruises, Holland America, Cruise Maritime Voyages

-When?
-April through October
+When to travel: April through October

-Doubtful Sound, New Zealand
+Doubtful Sound, New Zealand Cruise

 Located in a remote section of New Zealand’s South Island, Fiordland (as the Kiwis spell it) National Park is a national treasure.
 Often called the “Switzerland of the South Pacific,” the region is known for its dramatic mountain peaks and abundant wildlife.
 It’s been the backdrop of several movies, including the “Lord of the Rings.”

 Cruising on Doubtful Sound is one of the best ways to experience the national park.
 To reach Doubtful Sound, visitors must take a 45-minute boat ride across Lake Manapouri and then ride a bus over Wilmot Pass, New Zealand’s steepest sub-alpine tourist route, before finally reaching the water.

 The unspoiled wilderness of Doubtful Sound is home to bottlenose dolphins, fur seals and the rare Fiordland Crested Penguin.
 Each day, the Fiordland Navigator drops anchor, and allows guests to explore the inlets and coves by kayak.
 Day cruises are also available.

-Who: Real Journeys, Fjordland Cruises, Fiordland Expeditions, Holland America
+Where to book: Real Journeys, Fjordland Cruises, Fiordland Expeditions, Holland America

-When: Cruises run all year, but some guests prefer the summer months (December to March) when they can swim in the water.
+When to travel: Cruises run all year, but some guests prefer the summer months (December to March) when they can swim in the water.